stormpath/express-stormpath/docs/authentication.rst

     grant_type=client_credentials

-How you construct this request will depend on your library or tool, but the keys parts you need to know are:
+How you construct this request will depend on your library or tool, but the key parts you need to know are:

-  * The request must be a POST request
+  * The request must be a POST request.
-  * The content type must be form encoded, and the body must contain ``grant_type=client_credentials``
+  * The content type must be form encoded, and the body must contain ``grant_type=client_credentials``.
   * The Authorization header must be Basic and contain the Base64 Url-Encoded values of the Api Key Pair.